-The benefit of reducing climate forcing over many decades under the Amendment can be expressed as an avoided increase in globally averaged surface temperature.
-The increase in temperature by the year 2100 due to future atmospheric growth of HFCs without the Kigali Amendment and national regulations is projected to be between 0.3 and $0.5^{\circ}$ C (see Figure Q19-2).
-In contrast, the temperature increase is projected to be about $0.06^{\circ}$ C with full implementation of the Amendment, which is significantly less, for example, than the warming expected from projected abundances of methane and nitrous oxide in 2100.
-Currently, global warming due to all emissions from human activities is about 1°C since 1750, the start of the Industrial Era.
-The goal of the United Nations Framework Convention on Climate Change Paris Agreement is to limit global warming to well below 2.0°C since the start of the Industrial Era and to pursue efforts to limit global warming to $1.5^{\circ}$ C. The temperature increase of 0.2 to $0.4^{\circ}$ C avoided by the Kigali Amendment contributes substantially to the achievability of this goal.
+The benefit of avoiding HFC radiative forcing over many decades as a result of the Kigali Amendment provisions can be expressed as an avoided increase in globally averaged surface temperature.
+The increase in temperature by the year 2100 due to future atmospheric growth of HFCs without the Kigali Amendment and national regulations is projected to be between 0.3 and 0.5°C (see Figure Q19-2).
+In contrast, the temperature increase is projected to be about 0.06°C with full implementation of the amendment, which is significantly less, for example, than the warming expected from projected abundances of methane and nitrous oxide in 2100.
+Currently, global warming due to all emissions from human activities is about 1.2°C since 1750, the start of the Industrial Era.
+The goal of the United Nations Framework Convention on Climate Change Paris Agreement is to limit global warming to well below 2.0°C since the start of the Industrial Era and to pursue efforts to limit global warming to 1.5°C. The temperature increase of 0.3 to 0.5°C avoided by the Kigali Amendment contributes substantially to the achievability of this goal.

 Low-GWP substances.
-The Kigali Amendment encourages the use of low-GWP substances or other alternatives to replace high-GWP HFCs in the coming decades (see Table Q6-1 and

-Figure Q17-3).
-The HFC replacement compounds include a subset of HFCs known as hydrofluoroolefins (HFOs), which, like HFCs, are composed only of hydrogen, fluorine and carbon atoms.
+The Kigali Amendment encourages the use of low-GWP substances or other alternatives to replace high-GWP HFCs in the coming decades (see Table Q6-1 and Figure Q17-3).
+Other alternatives include propane, ammonia, and other climate-friendly technologies.
+The low-GWP substances include a subset of HFCs known as hydrofluoroolefins (HFOs), which are also composed only of hydrogen, fluorine and carbon atoms.
 The chemical structure of HFOs includes a double carbon bond, causing these compounds to be more reactive in the lower atmosphere (troposphere) than other HFCs.
 Consequently, HFOs have very short atmospheric lifetimes.
-One such compound, HFO-1234yf, has a lifetime of only 12 days, in contrast to HFC-23, HFC-143a, and HFC-134a with lifetimes of 228, 51, and 14 years, respectively (see Table Q6-1).
-The short atmospheric lifetimes of an HFO results in substantially lower climate forcing than the forcing caused by emission of the same mass of high-GWP HFCs (see Figure Q19-1).
+One such compound, HFO-1234yf, has a lifetime of only 12 days, in contrast to HFC-23, HFC-143a, and HFC-134a with lifetimes of 228, 52, and 14 years, respectively (see Table Q6-1).
+The short atmospheric lifetimes of HFOs lead to very low GWPs.
+As a result, the emission of an HFO results in substantially lower climate forcing than the forcing caused by emission of the same mass of high-GWP HFCs (see Figure Q19-1).

 The projections of emissions under the Kigali Amendment include a group of compounds labeled Low-GWP Alternatives in Figure Q19-1.
 These compounds are expected to cover the application demand from sectors in which the use of high-GWP HFCs is phased down.
-Even with the emissions of a large mass of these low-GWP alternatives in future projections, the contribution to climate change remains low in comparison to the contributions from future emissions of high-GWP HFCs that would occur without the Kigali Amendment.
+Even with the emissions of a large mass of these low-GWP alternatives, the future projected contribution to climate change is much less than contributions from projected emissions of high-GWP HFCs in the absence of the Kigali Amendment.